Retiring Emerson principal finds 'it's hard to let go'

 For a girl from El Reno, Wojciechowsky has had many adventures in her teaching career that led her to Germany and Japan.

-She received her associate’s degree before going on to Southwestern Oklahoma State University to get a degree in music and Spanish.
+She received her associate degree before going on to Southwestern Oklahoma State University to get a degree in music and Spanish.

 After teaching in El Reno, Minco, Enid and in Altus, she applied to teach with the Department of Defense Education Activity.